IBM/aspera-cli/README.md

 * this option has a _value_ of: `VAL1`
 * the command has one additional _argument_: `VAL2`

 When the value of a command, option or argument is constrained by a fixed list of values, it is possible to use the first letters of the value only, provided that it uniquely identifies a value.
-For example `acli conf ov` is the same as `acli config overview`.
+For example `ascli conf ov` is the same as `ascli config overview`.

 The value of options and arguments is evaluated with the [Extended Value Syntax](#extended).